jknack/handlebars.java/README.md

 view: The name of the [Jackson View](http://wiki.fasterxml.com/JacksonJsonViews).
 Optional.

 escapeHTML: True, if the JSON content contains HTML chars and you need to escaped them.
 Default is: false.

+pretty: True, if the JSON content must be formatted.
+Default is: false.

 ## Jackson 2.x